16161d/VolcaSampleMIDIator/README.md

 The chromatic control is current set with a range of -/+ 12 semitones.
 Due to how this MIDI hack works, the samples won't be perfectly pitched in tune, the same is true for the RK-002.

-Setting the sample control base key will automatically shift the chromatic base note two octaves higher
+Setting the sample control base key will automatically shift the chromatic base note two octaves higher.

 eg. Sample control base key of C2 sets the Chromatic base key to C4.